AlbinoGazelle/nburns.tech-source/my-website/blog/reading_list.md

 ### Operator Handbook: Red Team + OSINT + Blue Team by Netmux
 Using this book as a basis for our blue team documentation for the WWU Cyber Defense team.

+### Intrusion Detection Honeypots by Chris Sanders
+This book relates heavily to my research on IDS honeypots at WWU.
+Expect a review of it soon.

+*Updated 2/12/2022*